Nathan Healy

 SMART Program State program 10-year fixed payments per kWh produced.
 Additional incentives for storage, low-income, location.
 Learn More

-The Massachusetts Residential Renewable Energy Tax Credit is a state tax credit that helps homeowners save money when they install solar panels, wind turbines, or other renewable energy systems at their primary residence.
-This credit allows you to reduce your Massachusetts state income tax by 15% of what you spend on qualifying renewable energy equipment and installation, up to a maximum credit of $1,000.
+The Massachusetts Residential Renewable Energy Tax Credit is a state tax credit that rewards homeowners and tenants who install solar or wind energy systems at their primary residence.
+This credit allows you to claim 15% of your net expenditure for qualifying renewable energy equipment, up to a maximum of $1,000.
+The net expenditure includes the purchase price and installation costs, minus any grants or rebates you receive from the U.S. Department of Housing and Urban Development.

-The ConnectedSolutions Battery Incentive is a Massachusetts state program that pays homeowners to help reduce strain on the electrical grid during peak demand periods.
-When you enroll your home battery system, you allow your utility company to automatically draw stored energy from your battery during high-demand summer days.
-In return, you earn $275 per kilowatt (kW) for your battery’s average contribution during these events.
+The ConnectedSolutions Battery Incentive is a Massachusetts state program that pays homeowners for allowing their battery storage system to help reduce strain on the electrical grid during peak demand periods.
+When you enroll, your utility company (Cape Light Compact, Eversource, or National Grid) will automatically draw power from your battery during summer events—typically on hot afternoons when electricity demand is highest.
+You’ll earn $275 per kilowatt (kW) based on your battery’s average contribution during these events, which means a typical 5 kW battery system could generate up to $1,375 annually.

 Ready to start saving with solar?